-President Reuven Rivlin will make a one-day state visit to Cyprus on Tuesday as the guest of Cypriot President Nicos Anastasiades.
+President Reuven Rivlin will pay a one day state visit to Cyprus on Tuesday as the guest of President Nicos Anastasiades.

 By GREER FAY CASHMANUpdated: FEBRUARY 11, 2019 06:48